Critique of World Model: Critique of World Modeling

-\begin{itemize} \item \textbf{Text-Free Pretraining}: The proposed framework completely eschews text data in favor of continuous sensory data like video, audio, smell, etc. \item \textbf{Fixed-Size, Continuous State Embeddings}: Given sensory input $o$, an encoder $h$ estimates the world state $\hat{s} = h(o)$ as an abstract continuous embedding with fixed dimensions (e.g., $\hat{s} \in \mathbb{R}^d$). \item \textbf{Encoder-Encoder Architecture}: Based on action input $a$, the world model $f$ predicts the next state embedding $\hat{s}' = f(\hat{s}, a)$ in a deterministic manner.
-In particular, the architecture does not use a decoder $g$ to reconstruct the next observation $o'$, but instead applies the encoder again to bootstrap $\hat{s}'^* = h(o')$ as a \textit{ground-truth next state} for supervision. \item \textbf{Reconstruction Loss in Latent Space}: Instead of supervising the world model by the difference between the reconstructed next sensory input $\hat{o}'$ and the actual data $o'$, the proposed framework bases learning on the deviation between the predicted next state $\hat{s}'$ and the bootstrapped groundtruth $\hat{s}'^*$ (e.g., L2 loss $\lVert \hat{s}' - \hat{s}'^* \rVert$). \item \textbf{Action Selection via MPC}: Given current observation $o_t$, the framework favors proposing an initial action sequence $(a_t, a_{t+1}, \dots, a_{T-1})$, using the world model $f$ to simulate the next states $(s_{t+1}, s_{t+2}, ..., s_T)$, and optimizing the actions based on goal progress $V_g(s_T)$. \end{itemize}
+These common wisdoms have led to a systematic set of technical proposals, most prominently instantiated in the joint embedding predictive architecture (JEPA)~\cite{lecun2022path}.
+As illustrated in Figure~\ref{fig:critique-framework}, this line of work is centered around an idea that can be summarized as ``next representation prediction'' rather than next data prediction: \begin{itemize} \item \textbf{Sensory-First Pretraining}: The framework prioritizes continuous sensory data such as video, audio, and other modalities over text. \item \textbf{Fixed-Size, Continuous State Embeddings}: Given sensory input $o$, an encoder $h$ estimates the world state $\hat{s} = h(o)$ as an abstract continuous embedding with fixed dimensions (e.g., $\hat{s} \in \mathbb{R}^d$). \item \textbf{Encoder-Encoder Architecture}: Based on action input $a$, the world model $f$ predicts the next state embedding $\hat{s}' = f(\hat{s}, a)$ in a deterministic manner.
+In particular, the architecture does not use a decoder $g$ to reconstruct the next observation $o'$, but instead applies the encoder again to bootstrap $\hat{s}'^* = h(o')$ as a \textit{ground-truth next state} for supervision. \item \textbf{Reconstruction Loss in Latent Space}: Instead of supervising the world model by the difference between the reconstructed next sensory input $\hat{o}'$ and the actual data $o'$, this framework bases learning on the deviation between the predicted next state $\hat{s}'$ and the bootstrapped ground truth $\hat{s}'^*$ (e.g., L2 loss $\lVert \hat{s}' - \hat{s}'^* \rVert$). \item \textbf{Action Selection via MPC}: Given current observation $o_t$, the framework favors proposing an initial action sequence $(a_t, a_{t+1}, \dots, a_{T-1})$, using the world model $f$ to simulate the next states $(s_{t+1}, s_{t+2}, ..., s_T)$, and optimizing the actions based on goal progress $V_g(s_T)$. \end{itemize}

-While these thoughts raise valid questions on some current practices in world modeling and promises appealing solutions, we argue that each of their underlying assumptions introduces critical limitations when applied to general, scalable, and robust world modeling for the purpose of agentic reasoning and decision making.
-In the following discussion, we offer analytical critiques of the claims and proposals presented above along the dimensions of \textbf{data}, \textbf{representation}, \textbf{architecture}, \textbf{objective}, and \textbf{usage} of building a world model.